ewels/Labrador/documentation/labrador_manual.md

 ## 2.3 Docker Installation Walkthrough

 An alternative and simple way to get Labrador working on your system is to run the LAMP (Linux/Apache/MySQL/PHP) setup inside a [Docker](https://www.docker.com/) container.
 While the LAMP setup is contained within the container, the actual website files, MySQL database and datasets are kept on your host machine.
 To use this installation, follow the steps below.
-You will need Git and Docker installed on your machine for this to work, along with superuser (sudo) privileges.
+You will need Git and Docker installed on your machine for this to work.

+> NOTE: Depending on your installation, you may need to run the following `docker` commands with superuser (`sudo`) privileges.
+> Just prefix `sudo` to each command.
+For example, `sudo docker ps -a`.

 1. Create the directories on your host machine where the MySQL and the data files should be hosted.